Vishwanath Vaishampayan

 Vishwanath Vaishampayan (28 November 1910 – 20 October 1967) was an Indian revolutionary and member of the Hindustan Socialist Republican Association.

 Early life

 Vaishampayan was born on 28 November 1910 at Banda in the United Provinces of Agra and Oudh.
-When his father was transferred, he came to Jhansi and began studying in Saraswati school.
+When his father was transferred, he came to Jhansi and began studying in the Saraswati School.

 Revolutionary activities

 During college, an arts teacher, Rudra Narayan, introduced Vaishampayan to Shachindranath Bakshi, a revolutionary, when the latter had come to Jhansi to recruit for the revolutionary party, Hindustan Republic Association (HRA).
 Two more youths enrolled were Sadashiv Malkapurkar and Bhagwan Das Mahaur.
 They were later introduced to Chandrashekhar Azad when he came to reside in seclusion after the Kakori incident.
 Vaishampayan became a sort of bodyguard-cum-secretary to Azad.
 He was trained in marksmanship by Azad and was one of the HRA members who had learned to make bombs.

 Vaishampayan was assigned with the task of evaluating the possibility of freeing Bhagat Singh from Lahore jail.
 Bhagat Singh and Batukeshwar Dutt had surrendered themselves to the police immediately after the assembly bombing.
 Now, the British government wanted to link him to the Saunders murder case, which meant a certain death by hanging for the accused.
 Vaishampayan visited Lahore jail, disguised as a Punjabi gentleman.
 He managed to contact Bhagat Singh but the latter didn't have any intention of escaping from the jail.

 Azad and others still decided to attack the police convoy and free Bhagat Singh.
 They rented a half section of a bungalow near Lahore.
 The team consisted of Azad, Bhagwati Charan Vohra, Vishwanath Vaishampayan, Dhanvantari, Sukhdev Raj, Yashpal, and Durgawati devi.
 Chail Bihari, Madan Gopal and Tahal Ram were the working under the guise of house servant, cook and driver, respectively.

 On 28 May 1930, at about 1625 hours, Vohra, Vaishampayan, and Sukhdev Raj proceeded towards the river Ravi on bicycles.
 They took a boat and proceeded towards the dense forests by the river bank, with the objective to test bombs which could be used during Bhagat Singh's rescue attempt.
 Vohra unpinned a bomb but before he could hurl it, it exploded.
 Vohra was fatally wounded, his hand blew off and he was almost disemboweled.
 Sukhdev Raj's foot was hit by a splinter and he rushed to the bungalow to inform others while Vaishampayan stayed with Vohra.
 He peeled some oranges for Vohra to sip but the latter died soon, wishing before death that Bhagat Singh should be rescued soon.